Pierre Amine Gemayel: Political career

 Gemayel started his political life in the year 2000, when he was elected to Parliament in the Matn District as an independent.
 An active member of the Kataeb movement (an offshoot of the Kataeb Party), he rejoined his father in the Qornet Shehwan Gathering.
 He was re-elected in 2005.
 On the other hand, he was the only member of the Alliance list of 14 March to win a parliamentary seat in the Metn district.

 He was well known for his opposition to Syrian occupation and influence in Lebanon.
 He was against the mandate ruling of President Émile Lahoud, and took part in the Cedar Revolution after the assassination of former Prime Minister Rafik Hariri.
 In July 2005, he was named minister of industry in Fouad Siniora's government.
 He served as the representative of the Phalange party in the Siniora government.

 Assassination

-On 21 November 2006, the day before Lebanese Independence Day, at least three to four gunmen opened fire at close range on Gemayel with five different types of suppressed automatic weapons, all using 9 mm bullets, after ramming his car from the front in the Jdeideh suburb north of Beirut with a Honda CRV with tinted windows that they were driving.
+On 21 November 2006, the day before Lebanese Independence Day, at least three to four people opened fire at close range on Gemayel with five different types of suppressed automatic weapons after ramming his car from the front in the Jdeideh suburb north of Beirut with a Honda CRV.
 Gemayel was the fifth prominent anti-Syrian figure to be killed in Lebanon in two years.

 Gemayel was visiting his electoral district of Metn, in Jdeideh that day.
-The method by which Gemayel was assassinated is much more brazen than that used in the past – gunmen killing in broad daylight, rather than anonymous car bombs detonated remotely.
-He was rushed by his driver, who escaped the attack unhurt, to St. Joseph's Hospital, where he was declared dead.
+The method by which Gemayel was assassinated is much more brazen than that used in the past: gunmen killing in broad daylight, rather than anonymous car bombs detonated remotely.
+He was rushed by his driver, who escaped the attack unhurt, to St Joseph's Hospital, where he was declared dead.
 His bodyguard, Sameer Chartouni, was also killed in the attack.